 At times, the Group is exposed to the filing of observations against a certain number of its patent applications or to opposition procedures against some of its patents, in particular its European patents before the European Patent Office.
 The Group is also exposed to nullity actions filed with the national courts with respect to some of its national patents.
+These procedures against the Company's patents or patent applications may in particular be initiated by industrial players that are sued for infringement or are likely to be sued for infringement in connection with the NFC patent licensing program, or by third parties supplying accused components to said industrial players.
 Notably, the national parts (in Germany and the United Kingdom) of one of the Group's European patents, as well as the Korean (KR) patent from the same patent family, were subject to nullity actions by an important industrial player against which an infringement action had been asserted in Germany.
-These actions should be withdrawn as a result of a recent settlement in the Group's favor.
-Similarly, two other industrial players have initiated actions aimed at obtaining, for the former, on the one hand the nullity of the German part of a European patent containing claims regarding the NFC standard as defined by the NFC Forum and, on the other hand, the revocation of a European patent application and, in reference to the latter, the nullity of the German part of three European patents.
-Although the Group considers it has solid defenses for its patents and patent applications enabling it to resist such actions, it can neither guarantee the outcome nor exclude that these actions could be onerous and time-consuming for its management.
+These actions were withdrawn as a result of a settlement in the Group's favor.
+Similarly, three other industrial players have initiated actions aimed at obtaining, for the first, on the one hand the nullity of the German part of a European patent containing claims reading on the NFC standard as defined by the NFC Forum and, on the other hand, the revocation of a European patent application by opposition (the Opposition Division of the European Patent Office rejected the revocation request).
+For the second, on the one hand, the nullity of the German parts of two European patents (one of two nullity actions has been rejected by a competent court of first instance, although this decision can be appealed) and, on the other hand, the revocation of a European patent application by opposition.
+For the third, on the one hand, the nullity of the German part of a European patent and, on the other hand, the revocation of a European patent application by opposition.
+In addition, the second industrial player submitted three inter partes review procedures before the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office against two US patents that are no longer owned by the Company but belong to patent families owned by the Company.
+As of the date hereof, these procedures produced three decisions, one of which invalidated two claims of the first patent, and another decision invalidated all claims of the second patent.
+The current patent owner considers the possibility to file an appeal against the latter decision.
+Another industrial player initiated five other inter partes review procedures before the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office against, on the one hand, the U.S. patent belonging to the same patent family as the European patent containing the claims reading on the NFC standard as defined by the NFC Forum and, on the other hand, the U.S. patent belonging to the patent family that includes the German part of the European patent for which the aforementioned favorable decision was rendered by a competent court of first instance.
+Although the Group considers it has solid defenses for its patents and patent applications enabling it to resist such actions, it can neither guarantee the outcome nor exclude that these actions could be onerous and timeconsuming for its management.